-The coffee comes from El Horno farm in El Salvador.
+The month's coffee subscription comes from El Horno farm in El Salvador.
 And Rave's relationship with El Horno is long-standing - and this coffee also appears as a component in our Signature Blend.

 The coffee has been consistently sweet, balanced and clean tasting and is therefore been the natural choice for pairing with other coffees.
 But this coffee also deserves a moment in the spotlight.
 Roasted as a single origin coffee, the nuttiness and sweet stewed fruit flavour really shines through and makes for a great espresso.